Prism 8 introduced the ability to plot residual plots with ANOVA, provided that you entered raw data and not averaged data as mean, n and SD or SEM.

 Prism can make three kinds of residual plots.

 •Residual plot.
-The X axis is the actual value.
+The X axis is the predicted value.
 The Y axis is the residual.
 This lets you spot residuals that are much larger or smaller than the rest.

 •Homoscedasticity plot.
-The X axis is the actual value.
+The X axis is the predicted value.
 The Y axis is the absolute value of the residual.This lets you check whether larger values are associated with bigger residuals (large absolute value).

 •QQ plot.
 The X axis is the actual residual.
 The Y axis is the predicted residual, computed from the percentile of the residual (among all residuals) and assuming sampling from a Gaussian distribution.
 ANOVA assumes a Gaussian distribution of residuals, and this graph lets you check that assumption.

-•Are the residuals clustered or heteroscedastic?
+Are the residuals clustered or heteroscedastic?
 ANOVA assumes each sample was randomly drawn from populations with the same standard deviation.
 Prism can test this assumption with two tests.
-The Browne-Forsythe test and the Barlett test.
+The Brown-Forsythe test and the Barlett test.
 Both these tests compute a P value designed to answer this question: